Multiple Measures for College Placement: GOod Theory, Poor Implementation

-Before discussing the events leading up to this misapplication of research, we need to understand what placement measures currently exist and how they have been used in colleges across the nation traditionally.
+Before discussing the events leading up to this misapplication of research, it would be helpful to understand what placement measures currently exist and how they have been used in colleges across the nation traditionally.
 Typically most students place into college-level courses in community colleges and open admissions universities in the following manner: If students have high enough ACT or SAT scores, colleges typically allow students to enroll in college-level gateway courses.
 If they do not score high enough or do not even have ACT or SAT scores, then the majority are usually required to take a placement examination.

 This placement exam has either been Accuplacer or Compass, but most institutions now use Accuplacer or their own test because Compass was discontinued at the end of 2016, largely due to the recent research on placement tests.
 While Compass was a product of ACT, Accuplacer is produced by College Board, the same testing company which created the SAT.
 These placement tests are similar to their respective ACT and SAT tests, but they are shorter, more focused, and are specifically designed to diagnose whether students will be successful in writing, reading, and math gateway courses.
 They have a level of predictive validity based on each organization’s research into their test’s scores and students’ subsequent grades in respective college-level courses (Westrick & Allen, 2014).
 They each recommend cut scores, above which students qualify for college-level courses, and below which, students qualify for remedial courses.